 THE GRAND MOSQUE

 In 1992 Sultan Qaboos announced a competition to design a Grand Mosque for Muscat, the results were astounding.
-With a central dome towering 50 metres above the ground and a prayer hall that fits 6500 worshippers, The Grand Mosque is the focal point of Muscat and the perfect place to start your day.
+With a central dome towering 50 meters above the ground and a prayer hall that fits 6500 worshippers, The Grand Mosque is the focal point of Muscat and the perfect place to start your day.
 It’s the only mosque in Oman open to non-Muslims and gives a fascinating insight into the religious practices of the locals.
 Visit early to take in the peace of the mosque before the crowds arrive and remember this is an active place of worship so dress appropriately.

 Tom’s tip is to make sure you look up at the ceiling and down to the floor as you wander through the halls, it is home to the world’s second biggest carpet and chandelier.

 It’s time to pick up a bargain as you explore the pulsating souqs of Muscat.
 Widely believed to be one of the oldest markets in the Arab world, Mutrah Souq is jam packed with antiques, art and local handicrafts.
 Spend the rest of the morning wandering through the stalls, soaking up the atmosphere and picking up mementos of your trip.
 Originally made of mud and palm leaves the souk has been renovated to include modern day amenities but still retains its old world charm, particularly the animated traders who will happily barter with you over prices.
 Looking to take a piece of Oman home with you?
 Check out the ornate hookah pipes and framed khanjars, locally made decorative daggers.